HCL-TECH-SOFTWARE/digital-experience/docs/integrate_apps/apis/hcl_experience_api/dam_friendly_urls.md

-# DAM API for friendly URLs
+# DAM API for Friendly URLs

 This section describes the DAM API that allows you to create a friendly URL for an asset.